fkarg/fkarg.github.io/_posts/writing.md

 I'm an avid reader.
-On average I read about ~10-20 news articles (I should reduce that) and 3 chapters from various books, as well as linked or referenced blog articles or otherwise interesting pieces I stumble across on the internet.
+On average I read about ~10-20 news articles (I should reduce that) and 3 chapters from various books, as well as linked or referenced blog articles or otherwise interesting pieces I stumble across on the internet each day.
 And then I started writing (on this blog) myself.
 And I noticed some trends.

-##
+## General Observations

 Writing styles are vastly different.
 And as much as they are different, they tend to have some really similar characteristics.
 While one person is able to use fancier words, someone else is able to write with more humor.
-Or with more examples, making it easier to understand.
+Or with more examples, making it easier to follow and understand.

 The best ones, as I've noticed have one thing in common.
 Regardless of humor or fancy words, the best are simply precise - facilitating easy and accurate